Undergraduate Research Opportunities

 We choose the best 10 candidates applying for the URO program each year.

-You should receive your results by end of February 2022.
+You should receive your results in March 2023.

 Yes, but students who have not yet participated in the program will be given priority.